stephencookdev/moonfleetguesthouse/src/pages/local-attractions.md

       breathtaking heather moorland and dramatic coastline.
     image: /assets/10078626-a170-4c4f-8473-ad4c82d4d043.jpg
     title: Cleveland Way
-  - body: The Land of Iron is located a short walk away in the village.
-Click [here](https://landofiron.org.uk/) for details and to book your tickets!
-    image: /assets/land-of-iron-museum.jpeg
-    title: Land of Iron - Skinningrove
   - body: Just a short stroll — less than five minutes — from Skinningrove's stunning, unspoiled beaches, known for their dramatic cliff edges, expansive sand dunes, and hidden fossils waiting to be discovered at the